Seven dog breeds that hate the cold

 The German Doberman dog breed doesn’t exactly thrive in winter.
 Dobermans have single-layer coats and a low tolerance to chilly temperatures but it’s nothing a winter coat can’t fix to make sure these large dogs are able to get their daily exercise in, come rain or snow.

 If you have one of the breeds mentioned above or simply have a pup that you want to ensure is toasty and warm in colder conditions, read up on how to keep a dog warm outside.
-Or simply make sure they are staying fuelled up on essential nutrients with plenty of the best dog food
+You might also be questioning, 'What temperature is too cold to walk a dog?'

 Jessica Downey